Tiger Card Terms of Agreement

 V. DISCLOSURE OF CHARGES FOR TRANSFERS OR RIGHT TO MAKE TRANSFERS

-There are no charges for using TigerCash.
-Balances left in the account will carry over to the next semester and from year to year as long as cardholder maintains a student or employee relationship with the University.
-Refunds are available by written request when cardholder’s relationship with the University is terminated (either through graduation, withdrawal, or leaving employment).
-A one year grace period is allowed once your relationship with the University has been terminated to request a refund.
-Failure to request a refund will result in account closure and an $8.33 per month service charge for the grace period.
-Any remaining balance after the service fees are applied will be submitted as a credit to the students university account (for non-students, refunds will be mailed to the last known address.
+There are no charges for using TigerCASH.
+Balances left in the account will carry over to the next semester and from year to year as long as cardholder maintains a student, employee, or affiliate relationship with the University.
+Refunds are available by written request when cardholder's relationship with the University is terminated (either through graduation, withdrawal, or leaving employment).
+An $8.33 per month service charge will be assessed until the cardholder requests a refund or up to one year, whichever comes first.
+After one year, any remaining funds will be returned to the cardholder’s bursar account.

 VI.
 DISCLOSURE OF THE UNIVERSITY'S LIABILITY FOR FAILURE TO MAKE TRANSFERS